 When complete, the scheme towns will be underpinned by a single, robust network of supply sources and infrastructure.

 The scheme is rolling out a staged approach.
 Infrastructure will be extended and upgraded in accordance with future demand growth in the area.

-- Greenbushes to Kirup Link – a 23 kilometre pipeline between Greenbushes and Kirup is in the design development stage and construction is expected to start in October 2019.
+- Greenbushes to Kirup Link – a 13 kilometre pipeline between Greenbushes and Kirup is in the approvals stage, and construction is expected to start in late 2020.

 - Regional Water Treatment Plant – a new water treatment plant may also be required to service the expanding scheme.
 A proposed site for the Bridgetown Regional Water Treatment Plant was secured during 2011 and is expected to come online sometime after 2021.
 The exact timing is dependent on the performance of the existing water treatment facilities at Bridgetown and Greenbushes, so this is yet to be confirmed.

 Various projects have already been completed in the scheme upgrade, including: